Bi-Lagrangian structures and Teichm\"uller theory: Bi-Lagrangian structures

 By linearity and antisymmetry of the curvature tensor $R$ in $X$ and $Y$, \autoref{prop:BLCurvature} determines $R$ completely.
 Note that $R(X,Y)$ always preserves both distributions in the sense that $R(X,Y)Z$ is tangent to $\mathcal{F}_i$ whenever $Z$ is tangent to $\mathcal{F}_i$.
 Also observe that while we established that the restriction of $\nabla$ to a leaf of either foliations is flat, the fact that $R(X,Y) = 0$ whenever $X$ and $Y$ are tangent to one foliation is somewhat stronger.
 It implies that parallel transport with respect to $\nabla$ of any tensor on $M$ along a path contained in a leaf is independent of the path.
 We shall make use of that property in the construction of \autoref{thm:MainThmHK}, so let us record this precisely:

 \begin{corollary} Let $(M, \omega, \mathcal{F}_1, \mathcal{F}_2)$ be a bi-Lagrangian manifold and denote by $\nabla$ the bi-Lagrangian connection.
 Let $\gamma : [0,1] \to M$ be a smooth path contained in a leaf of either foliations $\mathcal{F}_i$ and let $T$ be a tensor on $M$ at $\gamma(0)$.
-Then the parallel transport of $T$ along $\gamma$ with respect to $\nabla$ does not depend on the choice of $\gamma$ in its homotopy class in the leaf rel. endpoints. \end{corollary}
+Then the parallel transport of $T$ along $\gamma$ with respect to $\nabla$ does not depend on the choice of $\gamma$ in its homotopy class in the leaf rel.~endpoints. \end{corollary}

-The proof of \autoref{cor:PathIndependence} can be adapted effortlessly from a standard proof that the vanishing of the curvature of a connection is equivalent to the local path-independence of parallel transport, see e.g. \cite[Theorem 11.1]{VoronovLecture}.
+The proof of \autoref{cor:PathIndependence} can be adapted effortlessly from a standard proof that the vanishing of the curvature of a connection is equivalent to the local path-independence of parallel transport, see \eg{} \cite[Theorem 11.1]{VoronovLecture}.